Metadata Factsheet

 PARC-connectedness

-The PARC-connectedness score assigned to each protected cell is expressed as a proportion (0 to 1) of the maximum possible level of connectedness obtainable if that cell were surrounded by a continuous expanse of protection in the surrounding landscape.
+The PARC-connectedness score assigned to each protected cell is expressed as a proportion (0 to 1) of the maximum possible level of connectedness obtainable if that cell were surrounded by a continuous expanse of protection, or otherwise natural vegetationin the surrounding landscape.
 The aggregate PARC-connectedness score for any larger spatial unit of interest – e.g. a country – is then derived by simply averaging the individual scores of all protected cells falling within that unit, and is therefore also expressed as a proportion.

 Composite PARC indicator